buzzqw/TUS/OBSS/markdown-separati/en/42-the-earth.md

 Only the highest Devout of Atmos know this truth, just as they know that the Patrons of Genesis, after the victory, lie together for six months generating the new Patrons.

-Another truth, unfortunately unknown, is that our planet has been under the game of the Patrons for much longer than a century, and it is only by the desire of Ljust that we have no memory of all the previous cycles.
-The Patron of Light, to not make humanity lose hope, obtained that we forget the centuries of abuses caused by the continuous victories of Calicante' \*\*s Patrons, from the destructions perpetrated by dragons, and maintain a feeble and vital hope in a world that can be more gentle and loving towards all its creatures.
+Another truth, unfortunately unknown, is that our planet has been part of the Patrons' \*\* game for much longer than a century, and it is only through Ljust' \*\*s will that we have no memory of the previous cycles.
+To prevent humanity from losing hope, the Patron of Light ensured that we forgot the centuries of abuse caused by the repeated victories of Calicante' \*\*s Patrons and the destruction perpetrated by dragons, allowing us to maintain a fragile but vital hope in a world that can be gentler and more loving toward all its creatures.

 Traces of these past cycles can be found in the countless and otherwise unjustified dangers, dungeons, monsters, dragons, underground cities that fill every corner of the Earth.